THEOWENMAN/CS30-Major-Porject/proposal.md

 - Shooting Function: Using mouse to aim and shoot bullets.
 DONEEEEEEEEEEEE
 - Health Function: Include a basic health system, players can take damage and get knocked out.
 - Respawn and End Condition: Either respawn the players for a set amount of time or end if one team is all wiped out.
-- Simpler UI: Show player health, player bullet count, character selection, game state(start/lose/win)
+- Simpler UI: Show player health, player bullet count reload, game state(start/lose/win)
 - Design: Create an aesthetic appealing game with actual character designs, textured maps, bullet colors, etc.

 ## Nice to have List